Achievable logoAchievable logo

 Primary mental abilities and savant syndrome:

-• Some theorists argue that we are born with core abilities such as reasoning, numerical skills, associative memory, spatial visualization, word fluency, perceptual speed, and verbal comprehension.
-Savant syndrome is a rare condition where individuals show extraordinary skill in a specific area (like music) despite significant challenges in other cognitive areas.
+• Some theorists argue that people are born with core abilities such as reasoning, numerical skills, associative memory, spatial visualization, word fluency, perceptual speed, and verbal comprehension.
+Savant syndrome is a rare condition in which a person shows extraordinary skill in a specific area (such as music) despite significant challenges in other cognitive areas.

 Influence of heredity and environment: